 "With foreign hires missing, the employees who remain are being forced to pick up the slack.
 Seasonal industries like hotels and landscaping are having to turn down customers or provide fewer services.
 Corporate executives worry about the long-term impact of losing talented engineers and programmers to countries like Canada that are laying out the welcome mat for skilled foreigners."

-All of these initiatives are meant to appeal to the President's base and in many ways Trump has repackaged the Republican Party as the "Know Nothings" of the 21st Century, appealing to a nativist streak in American culture that surfaces from time to time and negatively influences our political discourse.
+All of these initiatives were meant to appeal to President Trump's base and in many ways Trump repackaged the Republican Party as the "Know Nothings" of the 21st Century, appealing to a nativist streak in American culture that surfaces from time to time and negatively influences our political discourse.
 It's exacerbated today because we are undergoing a demographic shift fueling fears among some white Americans that their culture and standing are threatened.
-The Know Nothings feared Catholics, Asians, Irish, Germans and Jews, while nativists today [who call themselves "anti-globalists"] are apprehensive about Hispanics and Muslims; same arguments [religion, culture, jobs], different century.
+The Know Nothings feared Catholics, Asians, Irish, and Jews, while nativists today are apprehensive about Hispanics and Muslims; same arguments [religion, culture, jobs], different century.